-Fleece is a good starting point as a cold weather liner for fall when the temperatures are just starting to drop.
+Fleece is a good starting point as a cold-weather liner for fall when the temperatures are just starting to drop.
 Gloves with a fleece lining could also be sufficient for indoor workspaces that are kept at cooler temps.

 Waterproof liners naturally offer protection from windy conditions, giving workers some warmth properties, too.
 Dry hands maintain their heat up to 25 times better than wet hands.

-Thinsulate™ offers optimum warmth when hands are active, without overdoing it.
+These offer optimum warmth when hands are active, without overdoing it.
 All Thinsulate™, no matter the level, has breathable and moisture-resistant qualities.
 Another bonus?
 It’s launderable.

 C40 Thinsualte™ is a high-activity liner designed to perform well on hands frequently in motion.
 This liner has about one and a half times the warmth of down and nearly twice the warmth of high loft fiberfill insulation.
 It’s what most workers need and will use in the colder elements.
-Normal liners can cause hands to sweat and become overheated, but because of the thinness of C40, this is a non issue..
+Normal liners can cause hands to sweat and become overheated, but because of the thinness of C40, this is a non-issue.

 Remember, to correctly identify the type of glove and liner necessary for your environment, you need to analyze the temperatures in which you will be working, the application you’ll be performing, and the amount of activity necessary.
 These factors have a direct impact on what type of liner may be best for you.

-Keep in mind that your body may be different than your fellow worker, and this can affect how you handle cold temperatures.
-Gender, metabolism, activity level, and your size can impact your resistance to the cold.
-So a glove that may be sufficient for your coworker, may not work for you.
+Keep in mind that your body may be different than your coworker's, and may react differently to cold temperatures.
+Gender, metabolism, activity level, and your size can impact your resistance to the cold, so a glove that may be sufficient for your coworker, may not work for you.